greggman/jsgistrunner/README.md

-just a target for jsgist comments for security issues
+just a target for jsgist for security issues.